SMaleck/kid-game/Docs/SongText.md

 The gnome drives in enormous nails

 The owl awakes and asks "Who here\
-In the forrest makes such a racket?"\
+In the forest makes such a racket?"\
 So enraged she swiftly flies,\
 "Please stop hammering, my children are sleeping!"